 They’ll even be to see through things like sweat, hand lotion, and condensation, giving them a huge advantage over existing sensory tech.

 The Sense ID system can also see through sapphire, glass, stainless steel, aluminium and plastic.
 This is important, because it means you could theoretically put the fingerprint scanner just about anywhere on the device, including the display or beneath the chassis.

-Raj Talluri, Qualcomm’s senior VP for product management, said: “Mobile devices increasingly store our most valuable and sensitive information, while passwords alone do not provide the protection consumers deserve.”
+Raj Talluri, Qualcomm’s senior VP for product management, said: “Mobile devices increasingly store our most valuable and sensitive information, while

 “Snapdragon Sense ID 3D Fingerprint Technology’s unique use of ultrasonic technology revolutionises biometrics from 2D to 3D, allowing for greater accuracy, privacy, and stronger authentication.”